Learn the terminology, protocol and methods to work with the highest quality WiFi.

 The ability to command Mission Critical Skills such as WiFi, Antennas, Propagation, Site Surveying and RF Technologies will set you apart and make you the WiFi expert in your field.

-The WiFi 101-105 series was created and developed by Scott Yates and Branding Tools (eLearning consultant/producer) partnering to create the most effective structure and content to help learners get the most from the the WiFi Wizard training system.
+WiFi 100: The Complete Wireless Guide was created and developed by Scott Yates and Branding Tools (eLearning consultant/producer) partnering to create the most effective structure and content to help learners get the most from the the WiFi Wizard training system.
 Stay tuned on our Udemy page and website for the latest.

-We thank you for your interest, and invite you to enjoy the complete series today.
+Thank you for signing up for this course, I invite you to enjoy the complete series today.

 INTRODUCTION TO WIFI - 101